Franciszek Blachnicki: Life

 Franciszek Blachnicki was born on 24 March 1921 in Upper Silesia (then Germany) as the seventh-born child to Józef Blachnicki and Maria Miller.
 He had at least one brother.

 He finished school in 1938.
 In September 1939 he participated in the campaign to fight against the invading German armed forces at the outbreak of World War II.
 But his involvement in this campaign led to the Gestapo arresting him on 24 June 1940 that saw an investigation and Blachnicki thrown into the notorious German Auschwitz concentration camp as prisoner 1201.
 He was later transferred on 19 September 1941 to a prison in Zabrze and later to Katowice where a further investigation into the charges against him was launched.
 On 30 March 1942 he was sentenced to death for having conspired against the Nazi regime and was scheduled to be beheaded at the guillotine.
 But something profound happened to him in his cell on 17 June 1942: he experienced a sudden conversion of faith in God in which he felt closer to Him and decided to dedicate his life to Him.

 But on 14 August 1942 he was pardoned and his death sentence was changed to a decade in prison which would take effect whenever the war ended.
 However this never happened since on 17 April 1945 he and the entire Lengenfeld camp were liberated after the arrival of United States soldiers.

 Blachnicki decided then to pursue the priesthood and so made an application on 6 August 1945 to commence his ecclesial education in Kraków.
 He obtained good results during this period from 1945 to 1950 and was interested in catechetics and liturgics.

 He received his solemn ordination to the priesthood on 25 June 1950 in the Saints Peter and Paul church in Katowice from Bishop Stanisław Adamski.
 In 1951 he held a retreat for altar servers at Lubliniec and created the first retreat for children around that time.
-But a retreat for children from 10-14 August 1952 for the first time used the name "Oasis for the Children of God".
+But a retreat for children from 10 to 14 August 1952 for the first time used the name "Oasis for the Children of God".
 The first such retreat under this name for altar servers would be held in Bibiela in 1954.
 The communist crackdown on religion saw Silesian bishops ejected from the diocese Blachnicki was in from 1952 until 1956.
 This prompted him to work for a secret underground diocesan curia which put him into conflict with the diocese's vicar capitular Jan Piskorz.